-Cautious trade optimism boosts Kiwi, Aussie dollars; fed awaited
+Cautious trade optimism boosts Kiwi, Aussie dollars; Fed awaited

 Most moves were modest, though, as caution tempered the mood.
-The biggest gainer was the New Zealand dollar, rising 0.3% to $0.6364.
-The safe-haven currencies of the Japanese yen and Swiss franc each eased slightly.
+The Australian and New Zealand dollars each rose nearly 0.3%.
+The safe-haven currencies of the Japanese yen and Swiss franc each eased very slightly.

 "Global risks remain but have shown signs of subsiding," Philip Wee, FX strategist at Singapore's DBS Bank said in a note.